-Update of Atrial Fibrillation Guideline: What You Need to Know (2019)
+Update of Atrial Fibrillation Guideline (2019)

 The American College of Cardiology, American Heart Association and Heart Rhythm Society in January released a new guideline on atrial fibrillation.
 Reflecting the latest research, it updates the guideline published in 2014.
 Here’s what you should know about the recommendations, and what they mean for people living with atrial fibrillation.

 Atrial fibrillation, also called AFib, is the most common type of abnormal heart rhythm and affects more than 3 million adults in the United States.
 It occurs when your heart beats too slowly, too quickly or in an irregular way.
 Atrial fibrillation can cause poor blood flow to the rest of your body.
 If you have AFib, you may feel: